ShinichiVN/ML_MRS_README.md_demo/README.md

 ## Usage

 To launch the Streamlit web application:
-1. Make sure you are in the project directory, type open CMD in project folder to open the command prompt.
+1. Make sure you are in the project directory, type CMD into the searchbar in the project folder to open the command prompt.
 Then run the command below:

 ```bash
 python -m run app.py